VaidyJ/Utopia/README.md

    * Aspect: orientation of slope
    * Slope
    * Cropland cover
-* Python & Flask
-  * run the demo on a web page
-* Pandas & Tableau
-  * export data in Excel to visualize trend results
-  * this can help improve the code overtime to see variances between players/movements
-* HTML/CSS/Boostrap
-  * house the data in a digestible format

-## Data

  * World Happiness
     Country
     Happiness Score: Based on the question: "How would you rate your happiness on a scale of 0 to 10 where 10 is the happiest."
     Generosity:
     Dystopia Residual:
     Trust (Government Corruption):
     Family:
     Health (Life Expectancy):

 * Human Development Index (HDI)
       Country